pspeder/LinuxAss.s/shell_pimpin.md

   ...remember that these setting will only apply to shell that you have typed the command, to make it permanent, add it to your `~/.bashrc`-file.

-3. I found [this link](http://www.caliban.org/bash/index.shtml) quite useful.

-4. Search the web for others' configs.
+5. Search the web for others' configs.
 Quite a lot of useful hacks out there.

+6. Implement the prompt you designed in step 2.